I'd love to decide on my career as well as salary myself if possible.

 100 people in Africa whom you do not know and never will.

 You organize a party in honor of your late grandfather to which you invite all those you suspect of gossiping along with 27 other people you know vaguely or not at all.
 You attend this party incognito, wearing a Nixon mask to cover your true appearance and attempt to infiltrate one of the many conversations that will inevitably strike up.
 You try to steer one of these conversations towards the subject of your own inadequacy and have a great time badmouthing yourself for the rest of the evening.
-When going to bed later that night you reflect upon the absurdity of this situation and how you have come to this phase in your life, hoping it is indeed just that; a phase.
+When going to bed later that night, you reflect upon the absurdity of this situation and how you have come to this phase in your life, hoping it is indeed just that; a phase.

 Despite feeling offended and slightly betrayed, you do understand their motives.
 There is tangible evidence that you do not fit in the accepted social norms.
 Your appearance is curious, to say the least.
 Your behavior is often considered eccentric.
-You feel that in some way, you deserve the mockery of your co-workers/classmates.
-While you have always noticed your career choice was frowned upon by your family, with your father even disapproving your overall way of living, you hoped that things would be different in your workplace/school.
+You feel that, in some way, you deserve the mockery of your co-workers/classmates.
+While you have always noticed your career choice was frowned upon by your family, with your father even disapproving of your overall way of living, you hoped that things would be different in your workplace/school.
 You decide to further isolate yourself socially.
 Probably by taking up another strange hobby and/or interest.
 Quitting your job is what you finally do.
 And while petting your cat a few weeks after quitting, you'll notice how empty and loveless your life is.
 This has a considerable negative effect on your mood.

 You try to beat them at their own game and make friends to gossip with yourself, exaggerating wildly and lying when necessary.
-Your co-worker/classmate named Mike, or maybe Michael, becomes a social outcast, believed to be a sexual predator and the woman you've always loved is now said to be gay.
-About that bitch Karen you say that she's got hemorrhoids the size of baseballs and that she's got sadistic personality disorder (this is an expression of your fears about being inflicted with this disorder yourself).
+Your co-worker/classmate named Mike, or maybe Michael, becomes a social outcast, believed to be a sexual predator, and the woman you've always loved is now said to be gay.
+About that bitch Karen, you say that she's got hemorrhoids the size of baseballs and that she's got sadistic personality disorder (this is an expression of your fears about being inflicted with this disorder yourself).

 Watching videos about the Holocaust for a prolonged period would make me upset.